 In the Select Collections dialog box, select the collections you want to exclude from the new collection, and then select OK.

 When you export a collection from a site, Configuration Manager saves it as a Managed Object Format (MOF) file.
 Use this procedure to import that file into your site database.
 To complete this procedure, you need Create permissions on the collections class.

-Make sure the file was exported from a site running the same version of Configuration Manager that you're using.
+Also make sure to export the file from a site that's the same version of Configuration Manager as the import site.

 For more information about exporting collections, see How to manage collections.

 In the Configuration Manager console, go to the Assets and Compliance workspace.
 Select either the User Collections or the Device Collections node.